anujparakh/image-blending/README.md

 ## Running Code

-To run the code, the following Python 3 and the following libraries must be installed:
+To run the code, Python 3 and the following libraries must be installed:
 - numpy
 - cv2
 - scipy